Gold, silver, platinum prices up in Azerbaijan

 By Trend

-The price of gold increased by just over two manat to slightly over 2,570 manat per ounce.
+The price of gold increased by just over 9.5 manat to over 2,535 manat per ounce.

-The price of silver increased by 0.11 manat and amounted to just under 30.8 manat per ounce.
+The price of silver increased by almost 0.10 manat and amounted to over 29.9 manat per ounce.

 |